asyrafrizqullah01/asyrafrizqullah01/README.md

 # 👋 Hi there, I'm Muh Asyraf Rizqullah!

 Welcome to my GitHub profile!
-I'm a passionate learner and tech enthusiast.
+I'm a passionate learner enthusiast.
 Here's a little about me:

-- 👀 I’m interested in exploring the realms of technology, coding, and artificial intelligence.
+- 👀 I’m interested in exploring the realms of technology, coding.
 - 🌱 I’m currently learning new programming languages and enhancing my skills in software development.
 - 💞️ I’m open to collaborating on exciting projects that involve innovation and creativity.
-- 📫 How to reach me: [Connect with me on LinkedIn](https://www.linkedin.com/in/asyrafrizqullah01/)
+- 📫 How to reach me: [Connect with me on LinkedIn](https://www.linkedin.com/in/asyrafrizqullah/)

 ## 🔧 Technologies & Tools